Cross-Border Payment Solutions Should Be More Like FedEx

 Like the standard postal service, there are a lot of holes in bank money transfer systems.
 For starters, there’s typically no validation of the destination bank when a transfer is initiated.
-While you may be asked to provide a routing number (the number that’s associated with the bank branch where you want to send the money to), there’s no guarantee that the bank from which you’re initiating the transfer will check to make sure you entered a valid number.
+You might be asked to provide a routing number (the number that’s associated with the bank branch where you want to send the money to), but there’s no guarantee that the bank from which you’re initiating the transfer will check to make sure that you entered a valid number.
 Mess up one digit and you won’t know until the payment fails.
 Worse yet, you won’t know where your money is, when you’ll get it back, or what amount will be returned to you.Like the standard postal service, there are a lot of holes in #banktransfer systems.
 Click To Tweet

-Send Worker Payouts Like You Send Packages
+Send Payouts Like You Send Packages

-Providing our clients with granular control over their worker payout process through trackable cross-border payments has long been our goal at Hyperwallet.
-Like express mail services, our global worker payment solutions make it easy for companies like Zuber to:
+Providing our clients with granular control over their payout process through trackable cross-border payments has long been our goal at Hyperwallet.
+Like express mail services, our global payment solutions make it easy for companies like Zuber to:

-- Ensure that the destination bank and account are valid using bank validation databases before sending the money.
+- Ensure that the destination bank and account are valid using bank validation databases beforesending the money.

 - Fully track-and-trace payment visibility, beginning the moment the payment is uploaded into the system.

 - Pinpoint delivery date through enhanced delivery algorithms that take into account national and international bank holidays, payment network cutoffs, and delivery service-level agreements.

 - Provide recipients with full control over how they receive their funds.